 When our little ones suddenly start sleeping less, it’s hard on everyone.
 It can be physically and emotionally exhausting.
 We all need our sleep and come to rely on a certain number of hours per day, plus we often have our days planned around our baby’s naps.

-When their 12 month old starts refusing second nap, most parents first thought is that it must be time to drop to one nap.
+When their 12 month old starts refusing a second nap, most parents first thought is that it must be time to drop to one nap.

 But is it?

-In this post, I’m going to talk about why your 12 month old might suddenly be refusing their second nap, if 12 months is too early to drop to one nap, and how to get your little one’s sleep back on track.
+In this post, I’m going to talk about why your 12 month old might suddenly be fighting their second nap, if 12 months is too early to drop to one nap, and how to get your little one’s sleep back on track.

 Why is my 12 month old refusing their second nap?

 12 months marks a pretty big point in your baby’s life.
 They are both learning and developing so much!!
 This is often around the time when they start learning to walk, and learning new ways of to communicate (going from gestures to signing and/or talking).
 There are a lot of changes and developments going on in their brains, especially; processing new information and developing new skills.

 This all takes a lot of attention and brainpower for your baby.
 And just like with any big milestone in their life, unfortunately sleep is often affected.